-For information about emergencies on the Stanford University campus, call the out-of-area information hotline at 1-844-ALERTSU (1-844-253-7878) or +1-602-241-6769 (from abroad).
+The Stanford out-of-area information hotline can be reached at 1-844-ALERTSU (1-844-253-7878) or +1-602-241-6769 (from abroad).

 Crime Prevention Education Programs

 Crime prevention is a top priority.
 During orientation, issues of general safety and crime prevention, acceptable computer use, student conduct, sexual harassment, and sexual abuse policies are reviewed.